American in Turks and Caicos sentenced to time served and $9,000 fine over ammo found in bag

 Wenrich was given a sentence of three weeks imprisonment, which was covered by the time he served before he was released on bail, according to local media.
 He will be free to leave the islands after he pays the fine, which he has to do by Sunday.

+He said he was emotional during Tuesday morning's hearing as the judge handed down the sentence, saying that there were exceptional circumstances in the case and the mandatory minimum sentence didn't apply.

+"It's up and down cause he goes through everything," Wenrich said.
+"You don't know if it's going one way or the other as he's reading through everything, so tearing up every time I heard '18-month-old son,' and now I'm just relieved at the outcome."

-The Virginia EMT and father was arrested in April after two 9 mm rounds were found in his backpack as he was trying to board a cruise ship.
+He's planning to fly back to Virginia on Thursday.
+He was arrested in April after two 9 mm rounds were found in his backpack as he was trying to board a cruise ship.
 He pleaded guilty last week.

 Wenrich is the second American tourist to be sentenced this month over ammunition found in his luggage.
 Bryan Hagerich of Pennsylvania received a yearlong suspended sentence and was fined $6,700 on Friday over 20 rifle rounds found in his checked bag in February.